Guest Blogger Bill Clark tells us about the surge in popularity of road trips around UK.

 The Obvious Reason – Cost

 When travelling in a group of more than one person, driving a car would probably be the cheapest mode of transportation.
 Each fare on a tour bus, train or even in a plane often costs more than it would to hire a car and drive about the UK.
 Bear in mind that the UK is quite small in terms of world countries and you can get from one end to the next in as short a time as a single day.
 Compare the cost of petrol to the cost of a train ticket and you’ll see that driving several people is so much cheaper than just a single fare.

 Then there are those places that you really, really want to see that aren’t accessible by train or bus.
 Several of the country’s most cherished historic castles and some of the nation’s most popular national parks are simply not accessible in any other way.
 One thing you might want to do if you are learning to drive solely to take a tour of the UK in a car is to study your theory well.
 Learn about hazardous driving conditions you wouldn’t experience on the roads at home and certainly not during your actual behind-the-wheel driving test.

-There are many practice driving theory tests on sites like the popular Top Tests.
+There are many practice driving theory tests on various sites.
 Remember, practicing at home isn’t going to be the same as traversing rough mountainous terrain, so study the theory behind driving on each type of road before getting in a little practice behind the wheel.